Grahic: NZ Herald, 2018

 Horace joined the Royal Air Force and died on 29 February 1940 undertaking a night training flight at Duxford, Cambridgeshire, England when his Spitfire crashed.
 The summarised account of the Court of Inquiry did not state the cause of the crash.

-Final resting place of Pilot Officer Horace Arthur Trenchard, Royal Air Force 40271
+Final resting place of Pilot Officer Horace Arthur Trenchard, Royal Air Force 40271, in 2018

 “On the 29 February 1940 Pilot Officer Trenchard was carrying out a night flying training flight in a Spitfire fighter which crashed in the vicinity of the aerodrome at Duxford, Pilot Officer Trenchard losing his life.
 He was buried in the Whittlesford Parish Churchyard, Cambridgeshire.”